A personal insight into how 4x Olympian Bo Hanson and businesswoman Liz Masen grew their sports business from an

 The luxury of time to consider how we wanted to spend the rest of our lives was the greatest gift of that experience.
 Bo was greatly missing all that competing at four Olympics involves.
 He missed the constant pursuit of excellence that being an elite athlete brings, it just isn’t replicated in the corporate world.
 As much as companies aspire to high-performance, few rarely achieve it, and fewer can maintain it.
 It’s just not the same.
 His idea was to take the professional development that he delivered to organizations back to sport.
 He believed that team and personal performance could be further improved with lessons from the business world.
 With my background in investment banking and having started another business successfully from scratch and then sold it, I knew I could be part of making this happen.
 Both Bo and I were using DISC Behavioral Profiling in many of the programs we delivered for companies on communication, leadership, conflict management and teamwork, and yet had never seen it being used in sport.
 This was where the idea for Athlete Assessments was born.

-Now over twelve years in business, Athlete Assessments’ DISC Profiles are used around the world – from Australia, New Zealand, Scotland, Japan, Germany, Hungary, North America and the United Kingdom.
+Now over fifteen years in business, Athlete Assessments’ DISC Profiles are used around the world – from Australia, New Zealand, Scotland, Japan, Germany, Hungary, North America and the United Kingdom.
 Our services are utilized by Olympic and professional teams, hundreds of US College athletic programs, by some of the top sport psychologists and within numerous sport faculty academic programs.

 We have stayed true to the commitment we made during our boat trip, that our lives would be dedicated to making a contribution to others, that we would work in an area that mattered, that we would chase our goals just the same as if we were chasing Olympic medals and most importantly, we’d love what we do.
 The company values for our business, Athlete Assessments, are Connect, Contribute, Beyond.
 Our team live these values in all that we do, every day.